Pickup truck: Design and features

-Cab-over or cab forward designs have the cab sitting above the front axle.
-This arrangement allows a longer cargo area for the same overall length.
-An early cab-forward, drop-sided pickup was the Volkswagen Transporter, introduced in 1952.
+Cab-over designs have the cab sitting above the front axle, with cab forward designs having the steering wheel center point located in the first front quartile of the vehicle.
+These arrangements allow a longer cargo area for the same overall length.
+An early cab-over, drop-sided pickup was the Volkswagen Transporter, introduced in 1952.
 This configuration is more common among European and Japanese manufacturers than in North America.
 The design was more popular in North America in the 1950s and 1960s, with examples including the Chevrolet Corvair Rampside and Loadside, Dodge A-100 and A-108, Ford Econoline, and Jeep FC-150 and FC-170.
+The electric Telo MT1 is a modern take on the cab forward design, with the front footwells of the cab located near the front axle and no traditional nose.

 A "dually" is a North American colloquial term for a pickup with four rear wheels instead of two, able to carry more weight over the rear axle.
 Vehicles similar to the pickup include the coupé utility, a car-based pickup, and the larger sport utility truck (SUT), based on a sport utility vehicle (SUV).

 The terms half-ton, three-quarter-ton, and one-ton are remnants from a time when the number referred to the maximum cargo capacity by weight.

 In North America, some pickup trucks may be marketed as heavy duty (eg Ram Heavy Duty), super duty (eg Ford Super Duty) or simply "HD".
 This is typically a pickup truck with higher payload and/or towing capabilities than is standard for their size.
 While synonymous with "dually" or full-size pickup trucks in North American, none of those are requirements.
 Dually is not available on Ram 2500 or Ford F-250 and is optional on Ram 3500 or Ford F-350, but those pickup trucks are all heavy duty.
 Mahindra Bolero MaXX Pik-Up HD is a heavy duty mid-size pickup truck with a two tonne payload.